rnickmccandless/interview-test/README.md

-# Interview Test Instructions
+# Rogue Pod Interview Test

-* Pair Programming
 * User system is already in place with Devise

 ## Docker